Contact: Support@AthleticQuickness.com

 Maybe the bigger opportunity is improving:

-- how the system applies force
+• how the pushing leg applies force

-Because if those improve…
+Because when those improve…

-foot speed may sometimes improve with them.
+foot speed often improves with them.

-👉 Quick feet may not create speed.
+👉 Quick feet do not necessarily create speed.

 🧠 Why Faster Turnover Is Not Always Faster Running